Carl R. Ajello: Early life and career

 Ajello was born in Ansonia, Connecticut, on August 22, 1932, to Carl and Kathryn Flanagan Ajello.
 He attended public schools in Ansonia before graduated with a Bachelor of Science from the University of Connecticut in 1953.
 He then went to graduate school, receiving a LL.B. and J.D.S. in law from New York University School of Law in 1956.

 He later enlisted in the U.S. Army, serving in the Judge Advocate General's Corps from 1957 to 1960.
 He was lieutenant when he first enlisted and honorably discharged as a captain.

 Political and judicial career

-Ajello, a member of the Democratic Party, was elected Justice of the Peace for the city of Ansonia for the 1960–1962 term; he also served as Corporation Counsel for Ansonia from 1965–1968.
+Ajello, a member of the Democratic Party, was elected Justice of the Peace for the city of Ansonia for the 1960–1962 term; he also served as Corporation Counsel for Ansonia from 1965 to 1968.
 He was elected as a member of the Connecticut General Assembly in 1963, and served as the Assistant House Majority Leader in the 1967 session, House Majority Leader in the 1969 and 1971–1972 sessions; House Minority Leader in the 1973–1974 sessions.

 He was elected Connecticut Attorney General in 1974 and re-elected in 1978, serving two terms from 1975 to 1983.
 In 1978 he was elected, by his peers, as President of the National Association of Attorneys General.